Soil conservation

 Soil conservation is the prevention of loss of the topmost layer of the soil from erosion or prevention of reduced fertility caused by over usage, acidification, salinization or other chemical soil contamination.

 Slash-and-burn and other unsustainable methods of subsistence farming are practiced in some lesser developed areas.
 A consequence of deforestation is typically large-scale erosion, loss of soil nutrients and sometimes total desertification.
 Techniques for improved soil conservation include crop rotation, cover crops, conservation tillage and planted windbreaks, affect both erosion and fertility.
 When plants die, they decay and become part of the soil.
 Code 330 defines standard methods recommended by the U.S. Natural Resources Conservation Service.
 Farmers have practiced soil conservation for millennia.
 In Europe, policies such as the Common Agricultural Policy are targeting the application of best management practices such as reduced tillage, winter cover crops, plant residues and grass margins in order to better address soil conservation.
 Political and economic action is further required to solve the erosion problem.
 A simple governance hurdle concerns how we value the land and this can be changed by cultural adaptation.
 Soil carbon is a carbon sink, playing a role in climate change mitigation.

+Methods

 Contour ploughing

 Contour ploughing orients furrows following the contour lines of the farmed area.
 Furrows move left and right to maintain a constant altitude, which reduces runoff.
-Contour ploughing was practiced by the ancient Phoenicians for slopes between two and ten percent.
-Contour ploughing can increase crop yields from 10 to 50 percent, partially as a result of greater soil retention.
+Contour plowing was practiced by the ancient Phoenicians for slopes between two and ten percent.
+Contour plowing can increase crop yields from 10 to 50 percent, partially as a result of greater soil retention.

 Terrace farming

 Terracing is the practice of creating nearly level areas in a hillside area.
 The terraces form a series of steps each at a higher level than the previous.
 Terraces are protected from erosion by other soil barriers.
 Terraced farming is more common on small farms.
+This involves creating a series of flat terraced levels on a sloping field.